Acyclic toric sheaves

 \begin{definition} A {\em Weil decoration} on a $\C$-vector space $E$ is a map

 which factorises over the projectivisation $\P(E)$ of $E$ and such that for all $e$, $e'\in E^\times$ with $e+e'\not=0$, the inequality

 holds true. \end{definition}

-One can show that~\eqref{eq:Basic} implies that the image of $\CD$ is finite and has a lower bound which we denote $\CD(\eta)$.
+One can show that~\eqref{eq:Basic} implies that the image of $\CD$ is finite (see \cite[Proposition 3.2]{TRS} for a proof).
+Therefore, it has a lower bound which we denote $\CD(\eta)$.
 The notation hints at the fact that $\CD(e)=\CD(\eta)$ for generic $e\in E^\times$.
 Furthermore, the divisor

 is well-defined.

 \begin{remark} In~\cite{TRS} we extended the Weil decoration to all of $E$ by setting formally $\CD(0)=\sum\infty\cdot D_\rho$ and working with the usual arithmetic in $\Z\cup\{\infty\}$.
 While this is convenient for the course of many proofs, it is often more natural to work over $E^\times$.
 At any rate, we can replace $(\infty)$ by any upper bound in $\Div_T(X)$, for instance by $\widehat D$ in view of the Perlman-Smith theorem. \end{remark}